Unit Rig: History

+In the 1970s, a large order for M200 trucks was received, to be shipped to the USSR.
+At that time, the US government did not allow trade with the Soviet Union.
+The company negotiated a deal with the Canadian government, allowing shipment from Canada, providing the company could verify the use of 40% Canadian materials and labor.
+The trucks required large quantities of steel, the majority of which was purchased from Canadian companies, and shipped to the Tulsa plant for fabrication and machining.
+Final assembly was done in Canada.
+The M200 utilized a diesel engine to generate power for the GE electric wheel motors.
+The wheel motors were the most expensive component of the M200.
+In 1976 the wheel motors cost $ 64,000 apiece, which equates to approximately $500,000 each in today's dollars.

 Lectra Haul was eventually sold to Terex then to Bucyrus Erie, who were taken over by Caterpillar Inc. around June 2011.
 Some Lectra Haul trucks are still sold alongside Caterpillar's own trucks but are branded as Unit Rig.

 Unit Rig trucks enjoyed a reputation for a simplified customer friendly design with very little requirement of parts during operation.
 A large fleet of Unit Rig trucks were sold in countries falling in Arctic circle and they proved to be survivor.
 Their solid rock like performance forced competitors to spend huge resources on R&D to match the performance in not only in sub zero but in sub Saharan hot environment.
 Unit Rig had just 4 engineers to design whole new trucks and a small but very experienced support group.
 In early 90s, Unit Rig brought in the first truck that had design intent for a min 8000 hours operation per year and successfully proved it.
 8000 hours of operation means an availability over 92%.